 Doing some tests with real-time reflective shaders - specifically how something as simple as reflection can aid in creating the illusion of immediate presence in a virtual object.
 Using ARCore and ARKit.

-Rainbow Brush is an augmented reality app that allows users to create geometric drawings in 3D and record it in the real world around them.
+Rainbow Fart is an augmented reality app I created that allows users to create geometric drawings in 3D and record it in the real world around them.
 While exploring different animation techniques, users also have the ability to record their creations and share them.
 Check out the trailer here.
 Download the app here.
+And side note, Apple didn’t allow me to use “Fart” in the name, so it’s now “Super Rainbow Brush.”
+I personally like Rainbow Fart better.

 Currently in development, BurgerCat is a VR game I'm making where you ride a cat through a galaxy of hamburgers, flying unicorns, and of course Kenny G. The idea was inspired by the new Carl's Junior campaign where the main actor is caught petting a cat in a VR universe.
 You can check that clip out here